Tutorial 9 (Tutorials Page)

 Are you observing?
-Where are you in the dream?
+Where are you in your dream?
 If you are in the observation mode, then the dream is not about you.
 It is about someone or somewhere else.
 God does nothing without a witness observing issues.

 Are you the focus?
 Is everyone watching you?
 First, where am I located in the encounter?

-What are the objects, thoughts and emotions in the Dream?
+What are the objects, thoughts, and emotions in the Dream?
 Are there words in the dream?
 What impressions and thoughts are you left with when you are awakened or recall the dream?
 What is the intensity of the dream, the main emotion?
 You will know intuitively what are more important issues.

 The cultural interpretive process: West vs. East, North vs. South.
 There are cultural and social interpretations that must also be brought into our understanding.
 It depends on the sphere of one’s influence as to how much they must consider these things.

 Meditating on the laws of God (Ps.
-63:6, 77:12, 119:15, 143:5) We must gain understanding of the principles or metaphors of Scripture—meditate on them day and night.
+63:6, 77:12, 119:15, 143:5) We must gain an understanding of the principles or metaphors of Scripture—meditate on them day and night.
 They can have layers of meaning.